The power of the Web is in its universality. Access by everyone regardless of disability is an essential aspect.

 - by finding resources to test for accessibility.

 I will maintain a list of useful things, like articles, tools, or techniques.
-I hope, through that I will make accessibility more accessible for myself and something will grow out of it.
+I hope, by learning from it I will make accessibility more accessible for myself and provide a more inclusive user experience with my web projects.